+- Radiology

-- Advanced Imaging (MRI, CT, etc) •
+- Advanced Imaging (MRI, CT, etc)

+- Home Healthcare

 - Durable Medical Equipment

-- Home Healthcare
+- Prosthetic Devices

-- Prosthetic Devices Hearing Aids
+- Hearing Aids

 Preventive breast ultrasounds will be covered at 100% under all plan options provided by Wesleyan.
-PLEASE NOTE: in order for your claim to be covered at 100% by the plan, your provider must use the
+PLEASE NOTE: in order for your claim to be covered at 100% by the plan, your provider must use the appropriate preventive codes.

+PHARMACY BENEFITS

-PHARMACY BENEFITS Cigna 90 Now
+Cigna 90 Now